ALEX KATZ with David Salle

 Katz: It’s not the same as now.
 How much capacity does one have for art?
 They used to say there are 100 interesting artists in New York.
 Now it’s a world wide thing.
 I don’t think you can be interested in that many artists.
 I think the early ’60s had a fantastic amount of interesting artists.

 Rail: Do you think there are any “universals” in art?

 Katz: Some I guess.
 Because you have cultural differences that make things more interesting or less interesting.
 But in Herzog’s movie about the 30,000 year old cave paintings [Cave of Forgotten Dreams, 2010], I imagine most civilized people will get them.
 That’s not difficult.
-Sometime it’s difficult, because of the cultural differences you see things completely different.
+Sometimes it’s difficult, because of the cultural differences you see things completely differently.
 The idea of universality in art, to put it in concrete terms, would be art with a broad audience rather than an art with a local audience.
 The word universal is a left over from modernism.

 Rail: How do you account for the fact that art from distant, pre-modern times can still speak to us?